Dr Joanne Smith Finley

 School of Modern Languages,

 Dr. Smith Finley obtained her BA Honours in Modern Chinese Studies at the University of Leeds in 1991.
-For three years between 1992 and 1994, she studied Japanese language and culture, and taught English in Kyoto, Japan.
+Between 1992 and 1994, she studied Japanese language and culture, and taught English in Kyoto, Japan.
 She then returned to the UK to pursue an interdisciplinary PhD in Chinese Studies / Social Anthropology at the University of Leeds, funded by the Economic and Social Research Council, UK.
-Her thesis focused on changing identities among the Muslim Uyghur nationality of Xinjiang, NW China, and contemporary Uyghur-Han relations (June 1999).
+Her thesis focused on changing identities among the Muslim Uyghur people of Xinjiang, NW China, and contemporary relations between Uyghur and Han Chinese communities (June 1999).
 This research included a year of ethnographic fieldwork conducted in Xinjiang in 1995-6.
-Between 1997 and 1999, she worked as a teaching assistant on undergraduate Chinese language and postgraduate Chinese-English translation modules for the University of Leeds, before joining Newcastle University in January 2000, where she delivers research-led teaching on Chinese language, society and politics.
+Between 1997 and 1999, she was a teaching assistant on Chinese language and Chinese-English translation courses for the University of Leeds, before joining Newcastle University in January 2000, where she delivers research-led teaching on Chinese language, society and politics.
 She is currently Senior Lecturer in Chinese Studies.

 Within the School of Modern Languages, Dr. Smith Finley is Year Abroad Officer for China (outgoing students) and manages exchange programmes with five partner institutions in China.
 She is also Universities and Colleges Union (UCU) rep for the School.

 Dr Smith Finley was Head of East Asian Studies from 2009-2012, and Degree Programme Director for the Single Honours courses in Chinese Studies and Japanese Studies from 2003-2014.